This homemade Meyer Lemon Curd is an easy recipe to make and store. Let lemon curd bring a bright burst of spring flavor to your morning breakfast!

 How To Make Lemon Curd

 Lemon curd is made by a simple process of mixing sugar with eggs and lemon juice.
 Once the eggs are cooked, butter is mixed in to make the curd extra creamy.

 Lemon curd can be processed like jams, using water bath canning.
-Even when processed, it is best to eat your lemon curd within a year of making, since it does have eggs and a lower sugar content.
+Even when processed, it is best to eat your lemon curd within 3-4 months of making, since it does have eggs and a lower sugar content.

-It will keep for up to two weeks in the refrigerator, or can be frozen for up to 6 months.
+It will keep for up to two weeks in the refrigerator, or can be frozen for up to one year.

 Since lemon curd is so easy to make, our recipe below is for a smaller batch, only 1 cup.
 This is quite easy to use in the 2 weeks that it will stay fresh in the refrigerator.
 Or you can divide it up for freezing, canning, or giving away, if you won’t go through that much in a couple of weeks.

 Our lemon curd is lighter than many recipes you will find, since we use the egg whites as well as the egg yolks.
 This keeps our homemade lemon curd bright and light, as opposed to rich and heavy.

 It has a beautiful lemon flavor with a light sweetness, and a incredibly creaminess, like you’re eating the filling from a lemon meringue pie.

 Once you have your lemon curd, there are so many ways to use it.